 4. Place the jar in a sunny and warm windowsill.
 Shake once or more per day.
 You can also cover the jar with a brown paper bag if you prefer that to direct sunlight.

 5. After 4-6 weeks, strain the herbs out of the oil using cheesecloth.
 Make sure and squeeze every precious drop of oil out!

 6. Pour into glass bottles and store in a cool dark place.
 The oil should keep for at least a year.
 Vitamin E oil may also be added to prolong the shelf life.

 Herbs to Infuse:

-Cayenne peppers (Capsicum annuum) – Used for pain, muscle aches, and arthritis.
+Cayenne peppers – Used for occasional soreness.

 Feel free to combine herbs or infused oils to create special blends:

 Floral Oil – An aromatic oil which will lift the spirits and smells divine.
 Apply to the skin after a shower, bath, or during a massage.
 The oil will be moisturizing, relaxing, and calming.
 To make, infuse organic rose petals, lavender flowers, or chamomile flowers in organic jojoba oil.

 Relaxation Oil – A fragrant blend of relaxing herbs used after a nighttime bath or shower to help encourage natural relaxation, tranquility, and sleep.
 You can also rub a bit on your temples at night before going to bed.
 Infuse a mixture of organic hops, chamomile flowers, and lavender flowers in organic olive or jojoba oil.